76Natsu76/BPMArchipelago/README.md

 > **Current release: v1.5.0 — First Real Patch**
 >
 > The first production patch is focused on the core bridge plus the gameplay events that have been verified in BPM: coins, Treasure rewards, and Challenge rewards.
 Startup stability/crash investigation is intentionally a separate follow-up phase.
+>
+> This version is only tested for Windows x64 architecture.
+> Future versions will be tested on steam deck and linux architectures, but remain questionable due to the need of implementing UE4SS which is Windows-only.

 ## Current Status